 - Give your dispute 30 days to be completed.

 If your credit report shows any of these errors, it is important to dispute them immediately.
-By failing to do so, you may face lower credit scores and have difficulty opening a new credit account or getting approved for a loan.
+By failing to do so, you could face lower credit scores and may have difficulty opening a new credit account or getting approved for a loan.
 You may also find it challenging to secure lower interest rates and favorable terms.